 The Minister also announced that he will visit all the project sites to assess progress being made and engage communities to hear their concerns.

-To further improve how the department is run, Nkwinti has streamlined the organogram of the department, pending engagement with unions. – SAnews.gov.za
+To further improve how the department is run, Nkwinti has streamlined the organogram of the department, pending engagement with unions. – go to site SAnews.gov.za